Alexandria Canal (Virginia): Rosslyn Connecting Railroad

-Also in 1896, the Washington Southern Railway opened a line that traveled between the southern end of the Long Bridge and the southern end of the Aqueduct Bridge.
+In 1892, the Pennsylvania Railroad purchased the canal land from the north side of Arlington estate to Rosslyn and began construction of a line that traveled between the southern end of the Long Bridge and the southern end of the Aqueduct Bridge.
+In 1893 they were granted permission to build the rail line on the canal right-of-way through the Arlington reservation (currently Arlington Cemetery).
+It opened in 1896.
 The line, which passed the present site of The Pentagon, traveled within the grade of the former canal in the area that lies between Arlington National Cemetery and the Potomac River.
-The line became in 1904 the Rosslyn Connecting Railroad, which the Pennsylvania Railroad owned through a subsidiary, the Philadelphia, Baltimore and Washington Railroad (PB&W).
+In 1904, the line became the Rosslyn Connecting Railroad, which the Pennsylvania Railroad owned through a subsidiary, the Philadelphia, Baltimore and Washington Railroad (PB&W).